SAP/ui5-webcomponents/packages/create-package/README.md

-    --port <number>     - defines default package server port --tag <string>      - defines predefined custom element tag name --enable-typescript - enables TypeScript support to the package
+    --port <number>     - defines default package server port --tag <string>      - defines predefined custom element tag name --enable-typescript - enables TypeScript support to the package --skip              - skips configuration and generates package with a default value for each parameter that wasn't passed
 ```

 The script creates a new directory, and fills it with a `package.json` file and all necessary source files, and resources for a new